-You are ensuring that your tax returns are filed accurately and on time can be both tricky and time-consuming, making ‘tax season’ particularly stressful.
+Ensuring that your tax returns are filed accurately and on time can be tricky and time-consuming, making ‘tax season’ particularly stressful.
 The more prepared you are, the smoother things go, with the more knowledge you have of programs like MYOB helping you gain a firm grasp of your tax matters.

 Tip #1 - Don’t Leave Business Tax Things To The Last Minute

 When you’re running a business, time can often be at a premium, leading you to concentrate on the things that matter right would help if you didn’t shouldn’t procrastinate your tax accounting, as it can leave you very little time to resolve any issues that arise or take steps to minimise your tax exposure.